Vampira (1974 film)

 Vampira is a 1974 British comedy horror film directed by Clive Donner, and starring David Niven and Teresa Graves.
 This spoof of the vampire genre was re-titled Old Dracula for release in the United States.

 In the film, Count Dracula is facing the problems of old age.
-His attempts to resurrect Vampira, a female vampire from his past and turns her into a black woman.
+His attempts to resurrect Vampira, a female vampire from his past, turns her into a black woman.
 She in turn changes him into a black man.
 The vampire couple travel to Rio de Janeiro at the end of the film.

 Plot

 Count Dracula is an old vampire who, because of his advanced age, is forced to host tours of his castle to get new victims.
 In an attempt to revive his long-lost love, Vampira, Dracula needs to find a victim with a very specific blood group combination to resurrect Vampira by a blood transfusion.
 So he sets out to collect blood from the bevy of Playboy Playmates visiting his castle after flipping through the July 1973 issue of Playboy.
 However, one of the Playmates whose blood is drained is black, turning the revived Vampira into a black woman.

 Dracula enthralls the hapless Marc Williams to collect blood from three white women in hopes of restoring Vampira's original skin color.
 Dracula transfuses the blood into her but she is unchanged; however, her bite turns Dracula black.
 Marc and his love Angela race to destroy Dracula but are taken aback upon seeing Dracula's new skin tone.
 Their surprise gives the vampires time to slip away to catch a flight to Rio de Janeiro for Carnival.